seppinho/haplogrep-cmd/README.md

 # Haplogrep

 HaploGrep determines the haplogroup of your mtDNA profiles fully automatically.
+It supports standardized input (e.g. VCF) and output (e.g. VCF, fasta, multiple alignment) formats and provides several tools for an intensive quality control.
+HaploGrep is based on Phylotree, a periodically updated classification tree.

+## Run Haplogrep
+Please use our [web service](https://haplogrep.uibk.ac.at/) to classify your profiles.

 ## Run Haplogrep locally
      mkdir haplogrep-cmd